Angel-125/Blueshift/Source/Blueshift/bin/Debug/Wiki/WBIJumpGate.md

 ### startupAnimation
 Animation to play before playing the portal effect.
 ### runningEffect
-Warp coils can play a running effect while the generator is running.
+Effect to play while the gate is running.
+### startupEffect
+Effect to play when the gate starts.
+### teleportEffect
+Effect to play when a vessel teleports.
 ### waterfallEffectController
 Name of the Waterfall effects controller that controls the warp effects (if any).
 ### effectSpoolTime